-In the early 80's I continued to portraits, often using mirrors, which led to the Plexus recall performances where I made photos of the photos in the photos of previous events in which were other photo in the photos, etc. This led to Polaroid book collaboration with Sandro who started to "play" with all Polaroid's, creating a kind of art altar installation.
+In the early 80's I continued to portraits, often using mirrors, which led to the Plexus recall performances where I made photos of the photos in the photos of previous events in which were other photo in the photos, etc. This led to a polaroid book collaboration with Sandro who started to "play" with the all the polaroids, creating a kind of art altar installation.

 My experience in Plexus during the 80's was a receiving of energy connection within a world wide group.
 Plexus gave a broader context and a deeper meaning to my artistic endeavors than they had in isolation.
 Suddenly, I was less isolated in the world.
-To my mind, the world became more fragmented in the 90's age of Internet.
+To my mind, the world became more fragmented in the 90's age of Intenet.